ironsigma/converter-manager/README.markdown

 	converterManager.register(new MyConverter());

-If you are using Spring you can add a converter manager bean and list each one of the converts.
+If you are using Spring you can add a converter manager bean and list each one of the converters.

 	:::html
 	<bean id="converterManager" class="com.example.app.ConverterManager">